tomatillodesign/tomatillo-design-yakstretch-cover-block/readme.txt

 * Editor preview with mutation-aware refresh

 == Upgrade Notice ==

+= 1.1 =
+Major update with AVIF optimization, accessibility improvements, and enhanced editor experience.
+Recommended for all users.

 = 1.0.0 =
 First release — add rotating cover blocks to your Gutenberg layouts.